 The Year, Make, Model, Money!
 Podcast, Episode 2, Part 1

-Inside Turn 14: How Dan Ziegler Went from Intern to API Evangelist
+Inside Turn 14 Distribution: How Dan Ziegler Went from Intern to API Evangelist

 Summary: The Year, Make, Model, Money! podcast dives into the fast-moving world of auto parts e-commerce, exploring trends, challenges, and opportunities in the aftermarket parts industry.
 Hosted by Barry Alt of Motorhead Digital and Jay Funnell of Data Here-to-There, the show brings together industry leaders to discuss insights that help businesses stay ahead of the curve.

 In this episode, Barry and Jay chat with Dan Ziegler, Business Partner Integration Manager at Turn 14 Distribution.
-Dan shares his journey from Drexel University intern to heading up Turn 14’s integrations, the critical role of API-driven automation in e-commerce, and how Turn 14 is expanding into powersports with the same high standards that made them a top distributor in the automotive space.
+Dan shares his journey from Drexel University intern to heading up T14’s integrations, the critical role of API-driven automation in e-commerce, and how Turn 14 Distribution is expanding into powersports with the same high standards that made them a top distributor in the automotive space.

 Watch the full episode now!